rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 ### 2. Register your `UserInfoProvider`

 Register your `UserInfoProvider` through the `registerPreference` method.
-Call it just once, for example, in your Application's `onCreate` just after `configure`.
+Call it just once, for example, in your Application's `onCreate` after `configure`.

 ```kotlin
 class MainApplication : Application() {